Living Inter-Vivos Trust

-The living trust is the one trust that most people know something about or have at least heard of because having one brings order to your estate planning.
+The living trust is familiar to many people.
+It is also called an “inter-vivos” trust.
+Translated from Latin to English it means, “among the living.”
+It's primary purpose and design is to privately distribute and bring order to your estate.
 It addresses your deepest desires and fears by allowing you to decide in advance who gets what and when.
-You can alter the “revocable trust” at any time.
-This avoids an expensive, time-consuming, and very public probate process.
-Wouldn’t you prefer a private settlement of your affairs?
+You can alter or cancel a living trust at any time.
+A living trust allows your heirs to avoids an expensive, time-consuming, and very public probate process with attorneys.
+Wouldn’t you prefer a confidential settlement of your affairs?

 Living Trust as the Bottom-Line Beneficiary